Raav-Paul/taiwanese-credit-risk-analysis/README.md

 The objective is to build an interpretable credit risk monitoring framework that converts repayment behavior into actionable risk segments for early default detection and loss mitigation.

-The workflow follows a structured pipeline that moves from: raw transactional data > cleaned staging table > data profiling >  BI dashboards.
+The workflow follows a structured pipeline that moves from: raw data > staging > cleaning > standardization > analytical views > BI dashboards

 ### Historical Context: Taiwan's 2005 Double-Card Crisis